gvwilson/thirdbit/_posts/2018/2018-08-13-authoring.md

 and that tension was only magnified by high-resolution computer screens in the 1980s and the World Wide Web in the 1990s.
 On the one hand,
-most people simply want to write---to put these words here and those words there, or make some of them green and others italic.
+most people simply want to write—to put these words here and those words there, or make some of them green and others italic.
 WYSIWIG (what you see is what you get) editors like MacWrite and Microsoft Word fill this need, but documents produced this way have two shortcomings: